Operative Dentistry: Repairing Decay, Defects and Hypersensitivity

 Gone are the days of dark metal fillings.
 Nowadays, dentists have a number of tooth colored materials that can be used for fillings that are absolutely lifelike.
 Tooth colored fillings, also called white composite resin fillings, are a great way to replace decayed and infected tooth structure so that teeth can stay healthy.

-What If a Filling Could Make Your Tooth Stronger?
+What If a Filling Could Repair a Tooth and Make It Stronger?

 For people with a history of frequent cavities or with high risk of cavities because of age, diet or a compromised immune system, fluoride releasing fillings are an excellent way to treat cavities while strengthening teeth and preventing future cavities.
 These fillings are still white, tooth-colored fillings; however, the material is particularly designed to provide a fluoride boost to the surrounding tooth.
 Fluoride releasing fillings have the added benefit of reducing sensitivity because they both cover and seal the pores of the tooth.